 After identifying a suitable cannulation site, remove the tourniquet.

 Generally, veins are larger, thin-walled, and ovoid (rather than thick-walled and round) and are more easily compressed (ie, by pressing with the probe) than arteries.
 Press lightly to avoid distorting or hiding the venous lumen.

 Venous thrombosis disqualifies the vein for cannulation; it may appear as an echogenicity (gray irregularity) in the lumen but often is diagnosed because the thrombosed vein is incompressible.

 Insert the peripheral venous catheter using ultrasound guidance

 Prepare your IV equipment and the insertion site Step-by-Step Description of Procedure In peripheral vein cannulation, a plastic catheter (cannula) is inserted into a peripheral vein, typically using a catheter-over-needle device.
 Peripheral vein cannulation is the most common... read more as described above.

 Reapply the tourniquet proximal to the anticipated needle-insertion point.

-Begin with the transverse (short-axis) view: Place the probe tip on the skin, transverse to the vein.
+Begin with the transverse (short-axis) view: Place the probe footprint on the skin, transverse to the vein.
 Select a segment of the vein as the target entry site and center this image on the ultrasound screen, which centers the vein under the probe.
 Move the probe to a preliminary position just distal to the target vein entrance site.